Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

-The broker has a solid regulatory standing across multiple jurisdictions, with licenses from the Securities Commission of the Bahamas (SCB), the Australian Securities and Investments Commission (ASIC), the UK’s Financial Conduct Authority (FCA), and the Cyprus Securities and Exchange Commission (CySEC).
+Eightcap has a strong regulatory profile across multiple jurisdictions.
+The broker is licensed by the Securities Commission of the Bahamas (SCB), the Australian Securities and Investments Commission (ASIC), the UK’s Financial Conduct Authority (FCA), and the Cyprus Securities and Exchange Commission (CySEC), among other financial watchdogs.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 76.09% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.